Y3LLOWVESTS/rustyonions/README.md

 > Active build phase; expect frequent changes.
 This is a highly ambitious, experimental Web3 runtime.
 > **Status (Oct 29, 2025):** Doing an IDB speed run build.
 We will build the core, test it, then refine it.
 I will fix the docs later, for up to date docs check the NOTES.md in each crate as we build.

-**The ron-kernel, ron-bus, ron-proto, ron-metrics, oap, ron-transport, ryker, ron-naming, svc-storage, svc-dht, svc-overlay, svc-index, ron-policy, omnigate, and svc-gateway crates have been built so far**
+**The ron-kernel, ron-bus, ron-proto, ron-metrics, oap, ron-transport, ryker, ron-naming, svc-storage, svc-dht, svc-overlay, svc-index, ron-policy, omnigate, svc-gateway, and ron-kms crates have been built so far**
-**ron-kms is next**
+**svc-passport is next**

 ## RON-CORE (BETA) crate status & plan

-Built (15/24):
+Built (16/24):
-- ron-kernel, ron-bus, ron-proto, ron-metrics, oap, ron-transport, ryker, svc-overlay, svc-dht, ron-naming, svc-storage, svc-index, ron-policy, omnigate, svc-gateway ✅
+- ron-kernel, ron-bus, ron-proto, ron-metrics, oap, ron-transport, ryker, svc-overlay, svc-dht, ron-naming, svc-storage, svc-index, ron-policy, omnigate, svc-gateway, ron-kms ✅

 Remaining (9), execution order:
 1) svc-dht ✅